GS1

 GS1 is a not-for-profit, international organization developing and maintaining its own standards for barcodes and the corresponding issue company prefixes.
 The best known of these standards is the barcode, a symbol printed on products that can be scanned electronically.

-GS1 has 116 local member organizations and over 2 million user companies.
+GS1 has 118 local member organizations and over 2 million user companies.
+Its main office is in Brussels (Avenue Louise).

 History

-In 1969, the retail industry in the US was searching for a way to speed up the check-out process in shops.
+In 1969, the retail industry in the United States was searching for a way to speed up the check-out process in shops.
 The Ad Hoc Committee for a Uniform Grocery Product Identification Code was established to find a solution.